 - Sedentary lifestyle leads to increased populations of pathogenic gut bacteria and lower diversity in the gut microbiome, contributing to increased risk of chronic diseases and infections.

 - Lack of sleep and poor sleep quality can cause dysbiosis, leading to a weakened immune system.

-Any of these factors can interfere with a healthy gut microbiome, but it’s even more likely that you’re experiencing several at once.
-And when your gut becomes unbalanced, it has an enormous effect on your immune system.
+Any of these factors can interfere with a healthy gut microbiome, but it’s even more likely that you experience several at once.
+When your gut becomes unbalanced, it has an enormous effect on your immune system.

 How Gut Imbalance Upsets Your Immune System

 Dysbiosis interferes with healthy immune system activity in a few different ways.